-Project Intelligent Robotics Assignment #4
+Project Intelligent Robotics Assignment #3

 The previous assignments introduced the basic ROS framework and its interfaces.
-The next assignment requires you to utilize 3rd-party packages built in ROS to control the actions of a robot arm.
-The major project to do that in the context of ROS is called "Movelt!".
+The next assignment requires you to utilize 3rd-party packages built with ROS to control the actions of a robot arm.
+The most prominent project to do that in the context of ROS is called "Movelt".
 Most of its documentation can be found at http://moveit.ros.org.